 Let’s move on!

 Of course not.
-This is a clever strategy to keep your attention here.
+This is a clever strategy to keep your attention.

 But enough of torture.
-Let’s finally see the big area dedicated to Tut.
+Let’s visit the extensive zone dedicated to Tut.

 The Mask Room